This page contains some of the most common questions we get at JBS Instruments. Please feel free to contact us with your own.

 - The cat whisker hairs are dirty.
 When using a cat whisker be sure that the cat whisker is adjusted properly and free of oil and dirt.
-The proper adjustment of the cat whisker allows contact to be
+The proper adjustment of the cat whisker allows

-made through 30 degrees of rotation (dwell).
+contact to be made through 30 degrees of rotation (dwell).

 - You are in a turbulent flow condition.
 If the above doesn’t fix the problem, you may be trying to measure in a surging stream condition.
-If the AquaCalc sees rapid changes in the velocity of the
+If the AquaCalc sees rapid changes in the velocity

-more common with the Pygmy meter.
+problem is more common with the Pygmy meter.